ArtemAbrams/MongoTask/README.md

 **GET** `/api/notes/{id}/stats`

-Computes word statistics for the note text:
+Computes word statistics for the note text, counts occurrences of each unique token, ignoring case and punctuation, and returns the result sorted by frequency in descending order.
+Numeric tokens are treated as words as well, since the requirements do not specify excluding them.

 Example: